How I Used These 15 Clever Ways To Have Wall Art On A Budget

 However, the right art can be elusive, complex or vague to wrap your head around, and often expensive.
 It’s no wonder that it’s considered an investment.
 Not everyone can afford a Hussein or even a classic recreation, but everyone can have a bit of art that speaks to their personality.

 I’m someone who believes that a house without art is just a bunch of walls and ceilings.
 It lacks aesthetics, a personality and a soul.
 But I’m also not someone who’d shell out a month’s salary on an art piece.
 But you can’t tell that looking at my home.
 Art permeates every corner, surface and wall of my house.
 And guess what?
 I’m not broke yet so trust me when I say this, the art of doing art on a budget is an art itself.
-So let me help you with the process with a detailed guide of places how to get art for your home on a budget.
+So let me help you with a detailed guide of places how to get art for your home on a budget that I have personally used in my own homes.

 1. Framed digital art: Take printout of your digital photos

 This is the hack of the century.
-Your own digital photos, which could be your own candid moments, your dog's aww-worthy clicks, or simply all those travel pictures, select the best of them within a theme, get them printed out and voila your personal gallery art!
+In this era of great smartphone cameras and ever click-happy fingers, everyone has a few digital photos that have major art potential.
+These could be your own candid moments, your dog's aww-worthy clicks, or simply all those travel pictures.
+Select the best of them within a theme, get them printed out and voila your personal gallery art!
 Here's a gallery of some of my travel pictures from back in the day.

 2. Create digital art on Canva and AI softwares like Dal.e and frame them